sylvain-meunier/stageL3/Rapport/rapport.typ

 hence $(Delta b_(n+1)) / (Delta b_n) = T_(n+1) / T_n times (Delta t_(n+1)) / (Delta t_(n))$.\
 Let us then write the actual formula of the model :\
 #nb_eq($T_(n+1) / T_n = T^*_(n+1) / T^*_n = (Delta t_n) / (Delta t_(n+1)) underbrace(E(T_(n+1) / T_n times (Delta t_(n+1)) / (Delta t_(n))), display((Delta b_(n+1)) / (Delta b_n)))$) <estimator>
 where $E$ is a function-like object (closer to a _object_ in computer science than an actual mathematical function), designated by _estimator_.
-This function is supposed to act, on a theorical ground, as an oracle that returns the correct value of the symbolic $(Delta b_(n+1)) / (Delta b_n)$ from the given real values indicated in @estimator, therefore supposed to rarely match the theorical values.\
+This function is supposed to act, on a theoretical ground, as an oracle that returns the correct value of the symbolic $(Delta b_(n+1)) / (Delta b_n)$ from the given real values indicated in @estimator, therefore supposed to rarely match the theoretical values.\

 Given an estimator $E$, the tempo value defined as $T_(n+1)$, computed from both $T_n$ and local data, is obtained _via_ the following equation, where $x$ represents $T_(n+1) / T_n$ in @estimator : \
 #nb_eq($T_(n+1) = T_n argmin_(x in [sqrt(2)/2 T_n, sqrt(2) T_n]) d(x, (Delta t_n) / (Delta t_(n+1)) E(x (Delta t_(n+1)) / (Delta t_(n)))) $) <estimatorf>
 where $d : a, b |-> k_*|log(a/b)|, k_* in RR_+^*,$ is a logarithmic distance, choosen since an absolute distance would have favor small values by triangle inequality in the following process.

-In the implementation presented here, the estimator role is more to quantify the ratio in order to output a musically relevant value.
-In our test, we limited these quantifications to accept only regular division (i.e., powers of 2).
+In the implementation presented here, the estimator role is more to quantize the ratio in order to output a musically relevant value.
+In our test, we limited these quantizations to accept only regular division (i.e., powers of 2).
 Furthermore, the numerical resolution for the previous equation was done by a logarithmically evenly spaced search and favor $x$ values closer to 1 (i.e., $T_(n+1)$ closer to $T_n$) in case of distance equality.

 Such a research allows for a musically explainable result : the current estimation is the nearest most probable tempo, and both halving and doubling the previous tempo is considered as improbable, and as further going from the initial tempo. @ann2 gives further explanation about @estimatorf.